 Your CV should be used as a tool to assist you during the initial stages of a job selection process and it should be centred on the following areas:

-The most effective CV’s are the ones that make the assessor’s job easy.
+The most effective type of CV design is one that make the assessor’s job easy.
 They are simple to read, to the point, relevant and focus on the job/role that you are applying for.
 CV’s should not be overly long unless an employer specifically asks for this.
-Effective CV writing is an acquired skill that can be obtained relatively quickly with a little bit of time, effort and focus.
+The skills for CV writing can be obtained relatively quickly with a little bit of time, effort and focus.
 So, before you learn how to write a great CV, check out the following:

 EXPERIENCE REQUIRED: previous jobs, unpaid work experience, life experience, skills, knowledge and abilities: for example, languages, driving, knowledge of specialist fields, ability to use equipment, plus some indication of the level of competence required, and whether the person must have the skills or knowledge beforehand or can learn them on the job.